laurelthorburn/Tech-Blog/README.md

 ```
 mysql -u root -p
 ```
-* Enter mysql password and then SOURCE the schema file and then the seeds file (always SOURCE schema.sql first)
+* Enter mysql password and then SOURCE the schema file
 ```
-SOURCE schema.sql || SOURCE seeds.sql
+SOURCE schema.sql
 ```
 * Open root folder in the integrated terminal and type in the following order:
 ```
 npm run seed
-npm run watch
+npm run dev (only works if nodemon is installed)
 ```
-* Open Insomnia and enter the correct HTTP method (i.e., GET, POST, PUT, or DELETE) and the correct URL.
+* Open your localhost:3001
 * Enjoy!

 <a name="licensesection"></a>